 Avoid blacker asphalt, and prefer lighter patches.
 Blacker asphalt contains more tar, so it is softer to begin with, and the dark colour will absorb more sunlight, softening even more.
 If you must park on a soft spot, use your centre stand.
 It will also sink, but both feet will sink evenly, reducing the chance of a tip-over (but be sure both feet of the centre stand are on similar quality asphalt — don’t have one on old pavement and one on a recent patch.)

 You can purchase expensive after-market side stands with wide heads to prevent sinking, but it’s not necessary.

-Additional tip: tie a 2-metre length of string through the hole in the cover, and tie a 10 cm. loop in the other end.
+Additional tip: tie a 2-metre6-foot length of string through the hole in the cover, and tie a 10 cm.4 inch loop in the other end.
 When you park, loop the end of the string around your handlebar.
 This will remind you not to drive off without your stand plate, and also makes it easier to pick up the plate once you are mounted on the bike.